 Applying for disability is no easy task.
 SSA uses a complicated set of rules which governs how much individuals can receive for their disabilities.
 The challenge is proving that your condition qualifies and that you are awarded the disability rating to which you are entitled.
 A skilled attorney can both help you apply for benefits and appeal an adverse decision made by Social Security.

-Our Social Security Disability lawyers can represent you in the following ways:
+Our Social Security Disability lawyers based in Hickory can represent you in the following ways:

 - Explaining the disability application process and timeline